-Tanium™ Detect provides intel matching to generate alerts.
+With Detect, you can find compromised machines by deploying intel to groups.
+The endpoints in these groups are scanned.
+When intel match is found, an alert is generated.
 These alerts streamline the analysis of suspicious activity and enable real-time responses to intrusions.

-You can customize what intel is applied to each computer group, blending threat data from multiple sources.
+You can customize what intel is applied to your groups and combine threat data from multiple sources.

 - PwC Threat Intelligence